Automation Toolkit Actions Reference

 Parameters:

-• Type: Defines the dataobject type to refresh All, PivotTable, Query or Table
+• Type: Defines the data object type to refresh.
+Valid types are All, PivotTable, Query or Table

-• Sheet Name: Name of a sheet in workbook (e.g. Sheet1).
-Not required for All or Query.
+• Sheet Name: Name of a sheet in (e.g. Sheet1) containing the item to refresh.
+Not required where the Type is All or Query.

 • Object Name: The name of the item to be refreshed (e.g. PivotTable1).
-Not required for All.
+Not required for where the Type is All.

 Notes: